No Blues (Los Campesinos! album)

 No Blues is the fifth studio album by Welsh indie rock band Los Campesinos!.
-The album was produced by John Goodmanson and the band's guitarist, Tom Bromley.
-It is the band's first album without founding bassist Ellen Waddell, who amicably left the group in late 2012.
+It was released on 29 October 2013 via Wichita, Turnstile and Heart Swells.
+The album was produced by John Goodmanson and guitarist Tom Bromley, and is the first to not feature founding bassist Ellen Waddell, who amicably left the group in late 2012.

-The album was released on 29 October 2013 on Wichita Recordings, Turnstile Music and Heart Swells.
-It is the band's first album not to be distributed in North America by Arts & Crafts Productions.

 The first single, "What Death Leaves Behind", was released as a free download on the band's SoundCloud page on 29 August 2013.
 The second single, "Avocado, Baby", was released on 8 October 2013.

-Reception
+Composition

+Compared to the band's previous album, Hello Sadness (2011), No Blues is thematically a more hopeful and optimistic record and a "turning point" for Los Campesinos! according to frontman Gareth David.
+Speaking with Adam Smith from Interview, David said No Blues was lyrically about as morbid as its precursor, but "a little bit cockier, a little bit cheekier [and] a little bit more confident."

+Critical reception

-Initial critical response was positive.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has received an average score of 79, based on 17 reviews.
-The A.V.
-Club named the album the 18th best album of 2013 in their annual year-end list.
+Critical response was positive.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has received an average score of 79, based on 18 reviews.

+Writing for Pitchfork, Ian Cohen said No Blues "ends up sounding like the happiest [Los Campesinos!] record, or at least the most implicitly hopeful".
+He claimed the band "have never sounded so muscular or crafted melodies as instantly memorable".
+Chris Tapley of The Line of Best Fit praised the album's production, in which the band "no longer assert themselves as the most important aspect of the tracks".
+He called "Selling Rope (Swan Dive to Estuary)" their best closing track and concluded: "No longer a band rough and ready jumping breathlessly between ideas, they are burying their chaos under smooth edges and verdant melodies and it sounds better than ever".

+Accolades

 Track listing

-All songs written by Gareth Paisey.
+All lyrics written by Gareth Paisey, all music composed by Tom Bromley.